citp/privacy-policy-historical/p/pr/pri/priscillaofboston.com.md

-> *The following text is extracted and transformed from the priscillaofboston.com privacy policy that was archived on 2006-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061209111512id_/http%3A//www.priscillaofboston.com/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the priscillaofboston.com privacy policy that was archived on 2008-05-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080517101111id_/http%3A//priscillaofboston.com/privacy.jsp) for the most accurate reproduction.*

 # Privacy Policy | Priscilla of Boston

-Effective December 9, 2004
+Effective June 1, 2007

 * * *